jacc/awesome-discord/readme.md

 - [blargbot](https://blargbot.xyz) - Bot that allows you to create complex custom commands without coding knowledge.
 - [lolbot](https://lolbot.lmao.tf) - Bot with lots of random fun features.
 - [CaptchaBot](https://discordcaptcha.xyz) - Bot that focuses mainly on CAPTCHA Verification with multiple unique security-enhancing features.
+- [Rovel Bot](https://rovelstars.glitch.me/) - Bot that has a lot of AWESOME FEATURES!

 ## 💻 API Libraries
 **[Back To Top](#-contents)**